isaqb-org/glossary/manuscript/1-terms-A-L.md

 The adapter is a design pattern that allows the interface of an existing component to be used from another interface.
 It is often used to make existing components cooperate with others without modifying their source code.

+{#term-aggregate}
+##### Aggregate

+Aggregate is a building block of [Domain-Driven Design](#term-DDD).
+Aggregates are complex object structures that are made of [entities](#term-entity) and [value objects](#term-valueobject).
+Each aggregate has a root entity and is regarded as a unity when it comes to changes.
+An aggregate ensure consistency and integrity of its contained entities with invariantes.

 ##### Aggregation

 A form of object composition in object-oriented programming.